crowdbotics/react-native-scaffold/{{cookiecutter.project_slug}}/README.md

 `pod install`

-After the installation is complete, go back to the main directory by running:

-`cd -`

 ## Installing all dependencies in for development
 Please follow this guide and install the correct dependencies for your current OS and the OS that you want to build (iOS or Android)